friendly-bits/geoip-shell/Documentation/DETAILS.md

 `[-A|-B] <"[path_to_file]"|remove>`: Local IP lists.
 Specify file containing a list of IPs or subnets to import into geoip-shell (one IP family per file) as either allowlist (`-A`) or blocklist (`-B`). `remove` removes existing local allowlists or blocklists.

+`-L <path>`: Set custom path to directory where local IP lists will be stored.
+Default is '/etc/geoip-shell' for OpenWrt, '/var/lib/geoip-shell' for all other systems.

 `-r <[user_country_code]|none>` : Specify user's country code.
 Used to prevent accidental lockout of a remote machine. `none` disables this feature.

 `-s <"schedule_expression"|disable>` : Enables automatic IP lists updates and configures the schedule for the periodic cron job which implements this feature. `disable` disables automatic IP lists updates.